yichun-aot/resquel/README.md

 seamlessly with the [Form.io](https://form.io) platform where you can build Angular.js and React.js applications on top of your SQL database.
 Please go to https://form.io to learn more.

-**For now, this library only supports Microsoft SQL Server and MySQL.**
+**This library currently supports Microsoft SQL Server, MySQL, and PostgreSQL.**

 How it works
 --------------